Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 I use [build_lilu.sh](http://headsoft.com.au/download/mac/build_lilu.zip) to clone and build the latest *Lilu.kext*, *VirtualSMC.kext*, *WhateverGreen.kext*, *AppleALC.kext* etc.

 ## config.plist
 *The Guide* covers the process of creating a config.plist step-by-step from scratch.
-This is the recommended approach but here is an iMac18,1 SMBIOS config.plist as an alternative starting point:
+This is the recommended approach but here is a sample config.plist (iMac18,1 SMBIOS, connected iGPU) as an alternative starting point:

 [imac18,1-config.plist](https://github.com/Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/blob/master/imac18,1-config.plist)